Skip to content

 Apple patches iCloud authentication bugs in iOS updates regularly.
 When we tested on an iPhone SE running iOS 17.2, the iCloud error disappeared completely after updating to iOS 17.5.

 Go to Settings > General > Software Update.
 If an update is available, tap Download and Install and keep your iPhone on Wi-Fi with the charger connected.
-According to Apple’s iOS update guide, you need at least 50% battery or a power connection, and the whole process takes 15 to 45 minutes.
+Keep it on power until the install finishes so the update is not interrupted.

 #Method 6: Check Date, Time, and Region Settings

 iCloud authentication uses SSL certificates that validate against your device’s clock.
-According to Apple’s iCloud troubleshooting guide, incorrect date and time settings are a known cause of sign-in failures.
+According to Apple’s iCloud sign-in troubleshooting article, incorrect date and time is a known cause of sign-in failures across iPhone, iPad, and Mac.
 If the clock is off by even a few minutes, the certificate check fails.

 Open Settings > General > Date & Time and turn on Set Automatically.